Ergogenic use of anabolic steroids: Celebrity controversies

 In 1992, NFL football player Lyle Alzado died from brain cancer, which he said was caused by his steroid use.
-Although steroids have been known to cause liver cancer, there is no published evidence that anabolic steroids cause either brain cancer or the specific type of T-cell lymphoma that caused Alzado's death.
+Although 17α-alkylated steroids have been known to cause liver cancer, when taken by mouth, there is no published evidence that anabolic steroids cause either brain cancer or the specific type of T-cell lymphoma that caused Alzado's death.
 However, Alzado also stated that he felt addicted to steroids and that he had become increasingly violent.

 Arnold Schwarzenegger acknowledged using anabolic steroids for many years during his bodybuilding career, although steroids were legal in the US during the time he used them.
 In 1997, he underwent surgery to correct a heart defect.
 Some have assumed this was because of his use of anabolic steroids.
 Although the use of anabolic steroids can sometimes cause enlargement and thickening of the left ventricle, Schwarzenegger was born with a congenital genetic defect in which his heart had a bicuspid aortic valve, a condition that rendered his aortic valve with two cusps instead of three, which can occasionally cause problems later in life.